jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 You're screwed.
 It's very easy to forget a symbol that's unattached to anything else.

+If you're having trouble coming up with a theme, go work on a few key objects to get a feel for the elements, and then return to the overall theme and figure out how these objects will come together.

 **What immediately pops into your head?** When you repeat the word or fact to yourself, what is the first thing that comes to mind?
 Run with that natural association.